Jim Nabors: Death

-Nabors died at his Honolulu, Hawaii, home on November 30, 2017, aged 87.
+Nabors died at his Honolulu home on November 30, 2017, aged 87.

 The United States Marine Corps released a statement on Nabors: "Semper Fi, Gomer Pyle.
 Rest in peace Jim Nabors, one of the few to ever be named an Honorary Marine."
-Second Lady of the United States and former First Lady of Indiana Karen Pence wrote a statement on Twitter: "So sad to hear about the passing of Jim Nabors.
+Second Lady of the United States and former First Lady of Indiana Karen Pence wrote on Twitter: "So sad to hear about the passing of Jim Nabors.
 We heard him sing 'Back Home Again in Indiana' at the Indianapolis 500 countless times.
 We will miss his beautiful voice."

-In an interview with The Hollywood Reporter, Carol Burnett paid tribute to Nabors saying they were "close friends for 52 years. ...
+In an interview with The Hollywood Reporter, Carol Burnett said she and Nabors were "close friends for 52 years. ...
 My heart is heavy.
 I'm grateful he was a large part of my life.
 I miss him.
 I love him."
-IndyCar driver Tony Kanaan praised Nabors's performance of "Back Home Again in Indiana".
-Journalist Larry King praised Nabors as a "gentle man with immense talent" while sending condolences to his family.
+IndyCar driver Tony Kanaan said "Jim Nabors will always be the voice of 'Back Home Again in Indiana'".
+Journalist Larry King said Nabors was a "gentle man with immense talent" while sending condolences to his family.